 Indifferent to any plea or request.

-I take refuge, cornering myself into a seat on the train.
+We take refuge, cornering ourselves into seats on the train.

 ‘“You’re a gherkin Terry and gherkins tend to be duller then cucumbers”.
 I overhear someone say.